cmeader1053/projects/terraform/templates/security_group/README.md

 terraform destroy
 ```

 > **Note:** A security group cannot be destroyed while it is still attached to an active resource.
-Destroy or detach any EC2 instances, RDS databases, or ALBs using this security group first.
+Destroy or detach any EC2 instances or ALBs using this security group first.

 ---